RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 gsoc+2024@rocket.chat

-But better yet, you can post your idea in the [New GSoC 2024 Ideas looking for mentors](https://open.rocket.chat/channel/New-GSoC-2024-Ideas-looking-for-mentors) channel and possibly getting some immdeiate community feedback or support for your idea.
+But better yet, you can post your idea in the [New GSoC 2024 Ideas looking for mentors](https://open.rocket.chat/channel/New-GSoC-2024-Ideas-looking-for-mentors) channel and possibly getting some immediate community feedback or support for your idea.

 Interested contributors are also encouraged to interact directly with our team and community on the team channels: